 But wait, there’s more

-Once we’ve chosen leisure over work, we can convert our 401ks and IRAs to a ROTH IRA, a small amount each year.
-Any dollars converted to a ROTH are considered income, but we can earn up to $19,500 a year and pay no tax.
-The Mad Fientist explains more in a great post on his blog.
+Once we’ve chosen leisure over work, we can convert our 401ks and IRAs to a Roth IRA, a small amount each year.
+Any dollars converted to a Roth are considered income, but we can earn up to $19,500 a year and pay no tax.
+This is why we always contributed to Traditional IRAs while working, and never to a Roth (which seems to be a big controversy.)

 Other income sources can contribute to this $19,500 limit, such as interest on bonds, rental income, short term capital gains, and earned income.
 Some deductions can also be made, such as capital losses and HSA contributions (a common option for people buying health insurance through the new government exchanges under the ACA.)